MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 <!-- ====================================================================== -->
 ## Google Authentication

-Google Authentication is disabled in WebView2 due to a policy set by Google.
-You can read more about this decision from [Google's Blog](https://developers.googleblog.com/2021/06/upcoming-security-changes-to-googles-oauth-2.0-authorization-endpoint.html), and stay up-to-date on the latest in our [WebView2 GitHub Issue](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1647).
+Google Authentication is disabled in embedded webviews, which includes WebView2, due to a security policy set by Google.
+See [Upcoming security changes to Google's OAuth 2.0 authorization endpoint in embedded webviews](https://developers.googleblog.com/2021/06/upcoming-security-changes-to-googles-oauth-2.0-authorization-endpoint.html).

+To stay up-to-date on the latest discussion, in the WebView2Feedback repo, see [Google Auth Flows and WebView2](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1647).
 <!-- ====================================================================== -->
 ## Additional keyboard shortcuts information